ACL规则

 When using prefix-based rules, the most specific prefix match determines the action.
 This allows for flexible rules like an empty prefix to allow read-only access to all resources, along with some specific prefixes that allow write access or that are denied all access.
 Exact matching rules will only apply to the exact resource specified.
 The order of precedence for matching rules are, DENY has priority over WRITE or READ and WRITE has priority over READ.

-We make use of the to specify rules.
+We make use of the HashiCorp Configuration Language (HCL)arrow-up-right to specify rules.
 This language is human readable and interoperable with JSON making it easy to machine-generate.
 Rules can make use of one or more policies.

 Specification in the HCL format looks like: